Cold wave: Effects

 Winter cold waves that are not considered cold in some areas, but cause temperatures significantly below average for an area, are also destructive.
 Areas with subtropical climates may recognize a cold wave at higher temperatures than other, colder areas of the globe.
 The cold wave may be recognized at barely freezing temperatures, as these are still unusually cold for the region, and plant and animal life will be less tolerant of such cold.
 The same winter temperatures that one associates with the norm for Colorado, Ohio, or Bavaria are catastrophic to crops in places like Florida, California, or parts of South America that grow fruit and vegetables in winter.

 Cold waves that bring unexpected freezes and frosts during the growing season in mid-latitude zones can kill plants during the early and most vulnerable stages of growth, resulting in crop failure as plants are killed before they can be harvested economically.
 Such cold waves have caused famines.
 At times as deadly to plants as drought, cold waves can leave land in danger of later brush and forest fires that consume dead biomass.
 One extreme was the so-called Year Without a Summer of 1816, one of several years during the 1810s in which numerous crops failed during freakish summer cold snaps after volcanic eruptions that reduced incoming sunlight.

-Recent research suggests a possible link between cold waves and extratropical cyclogenesis.
+Recent research suggests a possible link between cold waves in North America and extratropical cyclogenesis over the East Atlantic.
+These may be connected by large-scale atmospheric circulation patterns.
+Examples include Rossby wave propagation from the North Pacific or an upper-level anticyclone west of Greenland.
+In Europe, the advection of cold air masses from the northeast emerges as a potential precursor signal for the majority of cold waves, significantly affecting the energy, health, and agricultural sectors of the continent.